Corteza Federation

 |

-The node pairing does not proceed until the pairing URL is inserted, and the handshake request is accepted by the other party. |
+Node pairing will not proceed until the pairing URL is inserted and the handshake request is accepted by the origin node. |

 -